andyl/base_util/README.md

 Each directory should have two sub-directories:
 'cfg' and 'bin'.

-Each bin directory will go onto your path.
+Each bin directory will go on your path.

 Each file and directory under 'cfg' beginning with an underscore will be symlinked as a ~/.dotfile.